LucasSlunt/Taskly/API_DOCUMENTATION.md

 - **DELETE**: Used to delete resources.

 ### **Request Formatting**
-- Always set `Content-Type: application/json` in the headers for POST and PUT requests.
 - Ensure that required parameters are included in the request body or URL path.
 - Avoid sending unnecessary fields in API requests.